What You Need To Know About National Eating Disorder Awareness Week

 This year, NEDA’s theme for its awareness week running from February 26th to March 4th is “It’s Time to Talk About It.”
 For me, this means it’s time to talk about how destructive eating disorders are.
 It is time we are real about the warning signs.
 Most importantly, it’s time we take the step of courage to speak up to a friend or family member about destructive behaviors we may have.
 Throughout the week, there is social media outreach as well as different fundraisers and events throughout the country to draw attention to the cause.

 A large part of advocacy is sharing the warning signs.
 With eating disorders, the warning signs can vary based on what particular disorder it is as well as the individual.
 For more specific information on the symptoms of an eating disorder, you can click here.

 Join me this #NEDAwareness week and initiate the conversations with those you love and call attention to a disease that affects so many.
 The only way recovery can begin is with the recognition of the illness.
 While that recognition may be the most difficult step, it opens the door for a future that may not have been possible without it.
 Recovery is easily the best decision I have made in my life, even if I still have to fight for it some days.
 It is not easy, but it is incredibly worth it.

-Bailey is a student at the University of Wisconsin-Madison who loves Jesus, Starbucks (Thank you, capitalism!) and dogs.
-When she isn't ranting on Twitter, you can find her with her nose in a book or re-watching Gossip Girl on Netflix.
+Bailey is a senior at the University of Wisconsin-Madison who enjoys writing, traveling, and coffee.
+When she isn't working, you can find her with her nose in a book or planning her next adventure.